jondeuce/DECAES.jl/docs/src/cli.md

 For example, the flip angle optimization procedure requires finding the root of a cubic spline.
 In MATLAB this was performed by evaluating the spline on a very fine mesh and choosing the value nearest zero.
-During profiling it was found that this was a time consuming operation, and therefore in Julia this was replaced by an efficient rootfinding method.
+During profiling it was found that this was a time consuming operation, and therefore in Julia this was replaced by an efficient spline rootfinding method.

 The differences due to algorithmic changes like the one above are quite small.
 For example, most tests will pass when using a relative tolerance of ``10^{-3}``, and almost all tests pass with a relative tolerance of ``10^{-2}``.
-That is to say that nearly all outputs are identical to 3 or more significant digits, which includes T2-distributions, MWF maps, etc.
+That is to say that nearly all outputs are identical to 3 or more significant digits, which includes $T_2$-distributions, MWF maps, etc.

 The `--legacy` flag is available if *exact* reproducibility is required compared to the MATLAB version.
 This will ensure that all outputs match to nearly machine precision (a relative tolerance of ``10^{-10}`` is used during testing).